AndersPierson/CharlotteFootballNinerStatsAnalytics/OffensiveProjects/FirstTrimesterReport/Log.md

 (SUB) GATHERING DATA FROM CATAPULT: [CLASSIFIED UNTIL FURTHER NOTICE]

+(SUB) CLEANING THE DATA:

 Once the data was gathered came the challenge of cleaning the data...

+The goal here is to be able to join the two datasets of play data on the same play to maximize the amount of information available for each play.
+To do so, we must do a bit of coding... first, we must read in the .csv data from our two sources to be able to clean them.
+Don't forget to import the associated packages needed to manipulate the data we are using.